unclemimo/wpstartingpack/README.md

 - [ ] Custom underscore Wordpress theme.
 - [ ] WP core as a GIT submodule.
 - [ ] Random generate a random WP password (and copy it to clipboard).
-- [ ] Handle Wordpress download and installation wit WP CLI instead of Composer.
+- [ ] Handle Wordpress download and installation with WP CLI instead of Composer.

 ## :interrobang: Reported issues